Updates

 This is the official site of its Town Council.

-At the January 11, 2023 regular meeting, the Agua Dulce Town Council discussed and voted on the meeting format for 2023.
-The meeting format will be a mixed format.
-Once a quarter, the Council will meet in person at the Agua Dulce Women's Club at 33201 Agua Dulce Canyon Road, Agua Dulce.
+Once a quarter, the Council will meet in person/hybrid setting at the Agua Dulce Women's Club at 33201 Agua Dulce Canyon Road, Agua Dulce.
 The balance of the meetings will be virtual via Zoom.
-The in person meetings will be March, June, September, and December.
-Virtual meetings will be February, April, May, July, October, November (Council is Dark in August for Summer Break).
+The in person meetings will be March, June, September, and December (December will be In-Person ONLY).
+Virtual meetings will be January, February, April, May, July, October, November (Council is Dark in August for Summer Break).
 Depending upon the attendance and participation with the in person meetings, the Council may revist the meeting format and make adjustments.

 Next Meeting: VIRTUAL via ZOOM

 The regular meetings are held on the second Wednesday of the month.
-The June 14, 2023 meeting format will be conducted In-Person at the Agua Dulce Women's Club, 33201 Agua Dulce Canyon Rd.
-The Administrative portion of the meeeting is held at 6:30 PM with the General Community meeting beginning at 7:00 PM.
+The May 8, 2024 meeting format will be conducted via Zoom.
+The Administrative portion of the meeting starts at 6:30 PM with the General Community meeting beginning at 7:00 PM.
 Both meetings are open to the public.

 The agenda will be posted (as soon as it is available) on our "Agenda and Minutes" as "Next Meeting Agenda."
 Please attend this meeting and be informed about important community matters.